 If you are going for the leaner meats, anything off the leg of an animal or the loin will be your leaner option.
 Shoulders and flanks are always fattier (but also super tasty).
 Lamb is one of your best options for red meat.

 There is a misconception that lamb is expensive.
-What would your advice be to people wanting to buy and eat lamb while being money-savvy?
+What would you advise people wanting to buy and eat lamb while being money-savvy?

 I would always advise if someone has the freezer space and the confidence to order a whole or half lamb.
 Most butchers will be happy to do this and it will cost much less than if you buy individual cuts.
 The shoulder, neck or flank cuts tend to be less expensive as well.
 With these, you can make some beautiful slow-cooked roasts, curries or stews.